 Emotionally Focused Therapy can help couples by giving them the skills and ability to be more accessible, responsive, and engaged with one another.
 The goal of EFT is to help couples repair attachment.
 One of the ways we accomplish this is by teaching you how to manage conflict in a healthier way.

-Sue Johnson, creator of EFT, details 3 types of conflict cycles that couples experience: Freeze & Flee, Protest Polka, and Find the Bad Guy.
+Sue Johnson, creator of EFT, details 3 types of conflict cycles that couples experience: Freeze and Flee, Protest Polka, and Find the Bad Guy.

 Freeze and Flee happens when both partners are disengaged and avoidant.
 No meaningful communication or connection is happening and both partners are left feeling helpless and hopeless.
-When I’ve worked with couples in this cycle they’ll tell me “I’m not sure that I’m in love anymore,” and “I don’t know if there is any hope for this.”
+Couples in this cycle say things like, “I’m not sure that I’m in love anymore,” and “I don’t know if there is any hope for this.”
 It’s intensely painful for couples in this cycle to live with the emotional distance from one another.

-Protest Polka is the cycle that I encounter most frequently in my work with couples.
+Protest Polka is the most common cycle we see in couples.
 In this cycle, the longing to connect with your partner, and the fear of losing them, causes you to act in critical ways or to shut down, effectively shutting yourself in and your partner out.
 The way that each partner is trying to get emotional needs met, is the very thing creating and maintaining the disconnection between them.
 The cycle is so powerful that it easily sweeps the couple away and leaves them feeling more and more helpless and farther away from the love and intimacy that they crave.